marifr25/dicoding_project/Clustering_Pemain_Sepakbola_Eropa/README.md

     - Then fit transform PCA
     - Evaluation results are not much different from before, but after this the PCA results will be used.
   - Visualize Clustering results using bar charts, heatmaps, and radar charts
-- Analisis dan Interpretasi Hasil Cluster
+- Cluster Results Analysis and Interpretation
   - Creating a profile for each cluster
   - Analysis of feature contributions to each PCA component
   - analysis of the range of values ​​(min, max, mean, and std) of PCA components for each cluster and position